javascript-tutorial/en.javascript.info/1-js/8-more-functions/09-bind/article.md

 setTimeout(f, 1000); // lost user context
 ```

-The method `setTimeout` is a little special: it sets `this=window` for the function call.
+The method `setTimeout` in-browser is a little special: it sets `this=window` for the function call (for Node.JS, `this` becomes the timer object, but doesn't really matter here).
 So for `this.firstName` it tries to get `window.firstName`, which does not exist.
 In other similar cases as we'll see, usually `this` just becomes `undefined`.

 The task is quite typical -- we want to pass an object method somewhere else (here -- to the scheduler) where it will be called.
 How to make sure that it will be called in the right context?